 S3-01.
 Prerequisite education and experience.
 To the extent it is possible to do so, CPE program sponsors should make every attempt to equate program content and level with the backgrounds of intended participants.
-All programs identified as intermediate, advanced or update must clearly identify prerequisite education, experience, and advance preparation in precise language so that potential participants can readily ascertain whether they qualify for the program.
-For courses with a program knowledge level of basic and overview, prerequisite education or experience and advance preparation must be noted, if any, otherwise, state "none" in course announcement or descriptive materials.
+All programs identified as Intermediate, Advanced or Update must clearly identify prerequisite education, experience, and advance preparation in precise language so that potential participants can readily ascertain whether they qualify for the program.
+For courses with a program knowledge level of Basic and Overview, prerequisite education or experience and advance preparation, if any, must be noted, otherwise, state "none" in the course announcement or descriptive materials.

 Standard No. 4.
-CPE program sponsors must use activities, materials, and delivery systems that are current, technically accurate, and effectively designed.
+CPE program sponsors must employ activities, materials, and delivery systems that are current, accurate, and effectively designed.
 Course documentation must contain the most recent publication, revision, or review date.
 Courses must be revised as soon as feasible following changes to relative codes, laws, rulings, decisions, interpretations, and so on.
-Courses in subjects that undergo frequent changes must be reviewed by an individual with subject matter expertise at least once a year to verify the currency of the content.
+Courses in subjects that undergo frequent changes must be reviewed by a subject matter expert at least once a year to verify the currency of the content.
 Other courses must be reviewed at least every two years.

 S4-01.
-Developed by a subject matter expert.
-Learning activities must be developed by individuals or teams having expertise in the subject matter.
-Expertise may be demonstrated through practical experience or education, or both.
+Developed by subject matter expert(s).
+Learning activities must be developed by subject matter expert(s).

 Standard No. 5.
-CPE program sponsors of group, self study, nano learning, and blended learning programs must ensure that learning activities are reviewed by qualified persons other than those who developed the programs to assure that the program is technically accurate and current and addresses the stated learning objectives.
+CPE program sponsors of group, self study, nano learning, and blended learning programs must ensure that learning activities are reviewed by content reviewers other than those who developed the programs to assure that the program is accurate and current and addresses the stated learning objectives.
 These reviews must occur before the first presentation of these materials and again after each significant revision of the CPE programs.